National Forest Master Permit

 - Vegetation Mapping

-The expansive Cleveland National Forest (CNF) spans both San Diego and Imperial Counties and is a vital area for San Diego Gas & Electric (SDG&E) when it comes to multiple projects.
-Due to the number and scope of projects SDG&E has in the area, permitting and surveying proved daunting challenges not the least of which was its more than 70 previously issued special use permits.
-Chambers Group had a different approach.
-Chambers Group worked with SDG&E across an array of biological and planning resource areas in the effort to consolidate all permits into a Master Special Use Permit.
+The expansive Cleveland National Forest (CNF) spans both San Diego and Imperial Counties and is a vital area for SDG&E when it comes to multiple projects.
+Due to the number and scope of projects SDG&E has in the area, permitting and surveying proves to be challenging, and includes more than 70 previously issued special use permits.
+Chambers Group had a different approach, by working with SDG&E across an array of biological and planning resource areas in the effort to consolidate all permits into a Master Special Use Permit.

 Additionally, Chambers Group created a geodatabase utilizing the feature dataset organization to help quickly query and select various project elements such as the transmission/distribution lines, supporting facilities, biological resources, and access routes.
 Various figures, maps, and map books were produced to support technical reports and provided for project team meetings to discuss the findings.